SEVENTH CONSECUTIVE YEAR OF STRONG GROWTH IN THE SEATTLE SOUTHSIDE TOURISM INDUSTRY

 This report shows how the travel industry is a key contributor to the economic well-being of the region, with 4,990 people employed by the tourism industry in Seattle Southside and $75.4 million generated in local and state tax receipts.
 These tax revenues help to fund jobs and public programs such as police, firefighters, teachers and road projects.
 According to the U.S. Travel Association, each U.S. household would pay $1,250 more in taxes without the tax revenue generated by the travel and tourism industry.

 As the fourth-largest industry in Washington State, tourism supports small businesses, strengthens local economies, creates jobs and brings in additional tax revenues.

-The complete Dean Runyan Travel Impacts report is available here.
+View the complete Dean Runyan Travel Impacts Report for 2017.
 Highlights from the report include the following:

 - Travel spending in Seattle Southside increased by 4.8 percent from 2016 to 2017 (preliminary).

 - Earnings and travel-generated tax receipts continue to increase.

 - The overall trend in visitor volume corresponds to trends in travel spending.

 - Lodging sales continue to increase; they were $265 million in 2017, an increase of 5.7 percent over 2016.

 - More than 80 percent of all visitor nights in Seattle Southside are attributable to hotel/motel stays.
 This percentage is much greater than for hotel/motel stays in King County and Washington State overall.

 - Tukwila has the greatest estimated visitor spending, and SeaTac has almost 70 percent of all lodging sales, making the regional partnership key to the economic well-being of the region.